nksubramanian/GeekTrust/docs/ReadMe.md

 ## Pre-requisites
-- There are no external packages needed for working of this project
+- All requirements are in requirements.txt

 ## Running
 - The application's entry point is geektrust.py
-- The command is `python main.py ./inputfile/input1.txt'
+- The command is `python geektrust.py ./inputfile/input1.txt'

 ## Tests